What is Pelvic Organ Prolapse and what you can do about it.

 Quite possibly the most promising treatment for pelvic organ prolapse is a technique called Hypopressive Training.
 The term Hypopressive means 'low pressure' and the technique involves a series of low pressure postures coupled with a rhythmic breathing pattern and an apnea (a breath hold) that elicits an involuntary response in the core.
 The response creates an almost vacuum-like effect as it lifts the internal organs and stimulates the involuntary muscles of the inner core unit.
 It looks a bit odd but it is extremely effective.
 It can often reverse early stage prolapse.
 Prolapses are graded 1-4 with grade 1 and 2 being considered early stage.
 Grade three prolapse may potentially move to a grade 2 but at the very least it can help prevent it from becoming a grade 4 which is when the organ is bulging through the entrance to the vagina.
 The technique is included in the online Kegel Mojo program and is also an essential part of every program I give to my clients.

 To get started, many people join my 28 Day Kegel Challenge.
 It is an app based program that reminds you daily AND shows you what to do.
-People expect the program will be several versions of kegels done daily but are surprised to learn it is so much more!
+People expect the program will be several versions of kegels done daily, but are surprised to learn it is so much more!
 People that have taken the challenge have reported a reduction or elimination of symptoms (like leaking and back pain) by 14 days!
-Check out some of the testimonials here.
 Hypopressives are not part of the 28 day challenge but are part of the full Kegel Mojo Program.